django/dsf-working-groups/active/online-community.md

   - Taking ideas from the community to improve the community spaces.

 - Which actions will the WG take back to the Board for votes?
-  - Proposal to trial a new platforms
+  - Proposal to trial a new platform
-  - Proposal to migrate to a new platforms
+  - Proposal to migrate to a new platform
   - Proposal to retire an existing platform that is in use
   - Budget to improve existing platforms